stanford-oval/genie-toolkit/README.md

-# Sabrina
+# Almond

 ## Help the World Connect the Dots

-Sabrina is the programmable virtual assistant for IoT.
+Almond is the programmable virtual assistant for IoT.

-It is the natural language and AI component of the Open Thing Platform, an IoT platform that also includes ThingPedia and ThingEngine.
+It is the natural language and AI component of the Open Thing Platform, an IoT platform that also includes Thingpedia and ThingEngine.

 This package contains the natural language processing components (based on SEMPRE, the Stanford library for natural language